 In accordance with the law, all official documents need to be translated and duly legalised by the Portuguese embassy with territorial competence prior to their submission to the SEF.

 Regarding refugees, the law explicitly lays down that in the absence of official documents to demonstrate family relations, other types of proof should be taken into consideration.
 The application for family reunification cannot be refused on the sole basis of lack of documentary evidence.
 Other types of proof can consist of interviews of the sponsor and family members; copies of original documents; witness testimonies; or common children in the case of unmarried partnerships.
 Portuguese authorities do not conduct DNA tests in the framework of family reunification applications.
 Even though not formally required, the law does not exclude DNA testing as means of proof of family relations.

-In practice, this more favourable regime is generally extended to beneficiaries of subsidiary protection, depending on the circumstances of their case.
+In practice, this more favourable regime is generally extended to beneficiaries of subsidiary protection.

 Furthermore, refugees are exempted from the general obligation to present proof of accommodation and income in family reunification procedures.
 This legal provision has also been applied to beneficiaries of subsidiary protection.